luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   // Populism can be defined in a lot of different ways, with the two main approaches being "actor-centered" and "communication-centered" (larsson et al, the rise of instagram).
   // While the former approach sees populism as a property of some political entity, be it a politician or a party, the latter considers populism as a style of communication (e.g. Jacobs et al or Stanyer et al.-- see larson).
-  // We combine both approaches in classifying the parties, based on a actor-centered approach (using PopuList) and identifying populist dimensions in the communication that is shared on the parties' YouTube channel.
+  // We combine both approaches in classifying the parties, based on an actor-centered approach (using PopuList) and identifying populist dimensions in the communication that is shared on the parties' YouTube channel.

   Despite debates on the role of moralistic language in populism, recent scholarship suggests that combining moral, anti-elitist, and people-centric elements is essential to classify a statement as populist (Stavrakakis and Jäger 2018; Dai and Kustov 2022).
   Thus, populism is characterized by these three intertwined attributes.